Skip to main content

 Employee Onboarding Guide

-The Employee Onboarding feature streamlines the process of adding new employees to payroll by inviting a new employee to provide their personal, contact, tax, bank, and super information via a secure, online form.
+Employee Onboarding streamlines adding new employees to payroll by inviting them to provide their personal, contact, tax, bank, and super information via a secure, online form.
 Since the new employee provides this information themselves, it results in:

 • Much less manual data entry is required to add the new employee to payroll